Media Training Ltd Logo

 Often you will want your text to appear exactly in the centre of your screen.
 You can align your text here in the Essential Graphics panel but there is a better way to make sure your text is aligned in the centre of the screen.

-Choose the spanner (or wrench if you are in the USA) icon at the bottom of your project screen and from the drop down menu choose Snap in Program Monitor
+Choose the spanner (or wrench if you are in the USA) icon at the bottom of your project screen and from the drop down menu choose Snap in Program Monitor.

 Now, when you move your text around using the selection tool, both vertical and horizontal red lines will appear when your text is exactly centred.